opencomputeproject/Time-Appliance-Project/Open-Grand-Master-Spec.md

 <p align="center">Figure 5.
 Bridge Block Diagram</p>

 #### Software Implementation
-Software implementation still requires most of the components, however the communication between components is done with user space software
+Software implementation still requires most of the components, however the communication between components is done with user space software:
 * GPSd exposing /dev/ppsY and provides TOD via SHM
-* phc2sys can copy data between clocks, including between GPSd and Atomic and then Atomic to PHC on the NIC

-#### Hybrid Implementation
-Combination of 2 options
 * FPGA board reads 1 PPS from different sources
 * Host daemon monitors the offset and steers oscillator
+* phc2sys can copy data between clocks, including between GPSd and Atomic and then Atomic to PHC on the NIC

 ### Interfaces
 * PCIe